hinto-janaiyo/monero-archive/README.md

 	- sign+hash afterwards

 ## Build
+To build an archive:
-1. To build an archive, first clone this repo: `git clone https://github.com/hinto-janaiyo/monero-archive`
+1. Clone this repo: `git clone https://github.com/hinto-janaiyo/monero-archive`
 2. Goto the `build` directory: `cd monero-archive/build`
 3. Run the appropriate script, for example if you want all GitHub repos: `./github.sh`